rarimo/developer-edition/README.md

 make clean
 ```

+Convenient restarting is not currently implemented due to numerous problems with re-initialization.

 ### Optional configuration

 To enable domain verification and e-mail notifications for orgs service, check out `config/rarime-orgs.yaml`.

+Issuer private key can be set in `Makefile`.
+If you change it and keep contract address and RPC pointing to local EvmOS, be sure to add new accounts into `genesis.json` and run from scratch.
+Another option is to transfer funds from the original account to yours.

+TSS secrets can be configured manually, as well as staking, see [the guide](https://github.com/rarimo/tss-svc?tab=readme-ov-file#launch).
+FYI this is performed in `scripts/vault-init.sh` and `scripts/tss-stake.sh`, so you can change them for convenience.

 ## Troubleshooting